Winter white dwarf hamster: In the wild

-Peter Simon Pallas named the hamster in 1773 as Mouse sungorus.

 In the wild, the hamster's fur changes colour in the winter.
 This adaptation helps them to evade predators in the snow-covered steppes.
 The hamster digs tunnels one metre deep leading to ground burrows where they can sleep, raise their young and hide from predators.
 The weasel is one of the hamster's main predators.
 Most of these burrows have six entrances.
 In the summer, the burrows are lined with moss.
 To keep the burrow warm in the winter, the hamster closes all but one entrance and lines the burrows with animal fur or wool that it finds.
 The temperature inside the burrow is usually 16.7 °C. The hamsters sometimes live in the semideserts in Central Asia.
 They also live in the dry steppes and wheat or alfalfa fields, as well as on small fields in the forests of the region around Minusinsk.
 The fur on the hamster's feet protect the feet from the cold ground in the cold climates in the wild.
 The population density is highly varied.
 In 1968, the first four examples of the hamster were caught in Western Siberia and brought to the Max Planck Institute in Germany.